 That’s why it’s so important to choose a legal representative who will be there for you, fighting for you, and making the most precise, strategic and effective moves.

-Los Angeles criminal defense attorney Michael Kraut of the Kraut Law Group (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028) can help you.
+Los Angeles criminal defense attorney Michael Kraut of the Kraut Criminal & DUI Lawyers (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028) can help you.
 Mr. Kraut is a Harvard Law School educated former prosecutor with terrific reputation and a fantastic track record at jury trials.